jsmrcaga/executor/docs/docs/tldr.md

 // Will print all operations to be run queryset.explain();

 // Get normal aggregation cursor.
-Do this if you don't
+Do this if your
-// return Model instances.
+// aggregaton pipeline does not return Model instances.
+// Otherwise use done()
 const aggregation_cursor = queryset.run();

 // done() calls a specail Cursor proxy to instanciate objects